LottoDapp/lotto-contracts/phat/contracts/lotto_draw/README.md

 ### Push some requests

-Use Contracts-UI or Polkadot.js to interact with your smart contract deployed on local node or Shibuya and request a random number.
+Use Contracts-UI or Polkadot.js to interact with your smart contract deployed on local node or Shibuya.

 ### Run the integration tests